To model human linguistic prediction, make LLMs less superhuman: Superhuman short-term memory

-Mainstream LLMs' perfect access to earlier words in the text input may underlie other discrepancies with human processing.
-This is the case, for example, when readers need to identify the subject for a particular verb in sentences that have multiple candidate subjects.
-In the sentence \textit{The rat the cat the dog chased loved ate the malt}, for example, readers often struggle to determine that the subject of \textit{ate} is \textit{the cat} rather than any of the other noun phrases.
-LLM probabilities fail to accurately predict the increase in reading times displayed by participants at the main verb of such deeply embedded sentences \citep{hahnetal22}.
-This suggests that Transformers do not face interference from multiple candidate subjects, possibly because they can perform many parallel retrieval operations at once \citep{timkeylinzen23}.
-Interference from multiple candidate subjects in human sentence processing also arises in the phenomenon of agreement attraction \citep{bockmiller91, pearlmutteretal99, wagersetal09}, where participants, again because they interpret an incorrect noun as the subject of the sentence, consider ungrammatical sentences such as \textit{The keys on the table is ...} to be acceptable.
-Transformer LLMs show a much lower rate of agreement attraction errors than people do, suggesting again that they display considerably less memory interference than humans \citep{arehallilinzen24}.
+Mainstream LLMs' perfect store of earlier words in the text input may lead to other discrepancies with human language processing.
+One such case could arise when readers form syntactic dependencies between words, for example, when they need to identify the subject for a particular verb from multiple candidate subjects.
+In the sentence \textit{The rat the cat the dog chased loved ate the malt}, for example, readers often struggle to determine that the subject of \textit{ate} is \textit{the rat} rather than any of the other noun phrases \citep{gibson_1998_linguistic, mcelree_2003_memory, yngve_1960_model}.
+LLM probabilities fail to accurately predict the increase in reading times displayed by participants at the main verb of such deeply embedded sentences \citep{hahn_2022_resource}.
+This suggests that Transformers face little interference from multiple candidate subjects, possibly because they can perform many parallel memory retrieval operations at once \citep{timkey_2023_language}.
+Interference from multiple candidate subjects in language processing also arises in the phenomenon of agreement attraction \citep{bock_1991_broken, pearlmutter_1999_agreement, wagers_2009_agreement}, where participants, again because they interpret an incorrect noun as the subject of the sentence, consider ungrammatical sentences such as \textit{The keys on the table is rusty} to be acceptable.
+Transformer LLMs show a much lower rate of agreement attraction errors than people do, suggesting again that they display considerably less memory interference than humans \citep{arehalli_2024_neural}.

-A third mismatch between LLM and human prediction that could be due to LLMs' superhuman short-term memory concerns syntactic disambiguation.
-When a sentence turns out to have a structure that differs from the one it appeared likely to have based on the first few words of the sentence --- so called garden-path sentences, such as \textit{The old man the boat} --- humans often experience severe processing difficulty.
-Mainstream LLMs, by contrast, predict only very mild unpredictability in those contexts, quite possibly because they have the memory capacity to consider multiple possible structures of the sentence concurrently \citep{vanschijndellinzen21,arehallietal22,huangetal24}.
+A third mismatch between LLM and human prediction that could be due to superhuman short-term memory concerns syntactic disambiguation.
+When a sentence turns out to have a structure that differs from the one it appeared likely to have based on the first few words of the sentence---so called garden-path sentences \citep{bever_1970_cognitive, frazier_1982_making}, such as \textit{The old man the boat}---humans often experience severe processing difficulty \citep{frazier_1982_making, garnsey_1997_contributions, sturt_1999_structural}.
+Mainstream LLMs, by contrast, predict only very mild difficulty in those contexts, quite possibly because they have the memory capacity to consider multiple possible structures of the sentence concurrently \citep{vanschijndel_2021_single, arehalli_2022_syntactic, huang_2024_large}.